upunaprosk/debias-llm-compressor/README.md

 ## Hardware

-All experiments were conducted on a single NVIDIA A100 GPU (80GB).
+All experiments are conducted on two NVIDIA A100 GPUs with 80 GB of memory each.